 Staying dry for longer periods also indicates that the child’s body is starting to coordinate better between the bladder muscles and the brain’s signals.
 This coordination is crucial for recognizing the sensation of a full bladder and being able to respond by using the toilet.

 However, it’s important to note that the age at which children reach this milestone can vary widely.
 Some children may achieve this readiness around 18 to 24 months, while others might not be ready until closer to 3 years of age.
-It’s important to observe your child’s individual.
+It’s important to observe your child’s individual. - Telling You before they go: This can manifest in various ways, such as the child verbally letting you know they need to use the toilet, making a specific gesture, or even using certain words to indicate their intention.

 For example, a child might say something like “I need to use the potty” or “I have to go pee.”
 They might also have a unique way of letting you know, like holding their diaper area, doing a potty dance, or using a specific phrase that you’ve associated with needing to use the toilet.